finbourne/lusid-sdk-csharp-preview/sdk/docs/WorkspaceApi.md

 # **CreateSharedWorkspace**
 > Workspace CreateSharedWorkspace (WorkspaceCreationRequest workspaceCreationRequest = null)

-[EARLY ACCESS] CreateSharedWorkspace: Create a new shared workspace.
+[EXPERIMENTAL] CreateSharedWorkspace: Create a new shared workspace.

 Create a new shared workspace.